-Water and lemon-lime flavored gatorade will be located at each hydration station.
+Water and Nuun will be located at each hydration station.
 Hydration stations will be located approximately every 1.5 miles along the course.
-Power Gels will be located at miles 13 and 19 on the marathon course.
+Honey Stinger Gels will be located at miles 5.5, 13 and 21 on the marathon course.

 Marathon Quick Facts